What is Title I?

 - A variety of supplementary teaching methods

-- Additional teaching materials which supplement a student's regular instructio
+- Additional teaching materials which supplement a student's regular instruction

 How can I get involved?

-Parents, you can influence the success of your students in school more than any teacher or federal program.
+Parents can influence the success of their children in school more than any teacher or federal program.
 By becoming an active participant in the Title I parent committee at your school, you will:

-- Serve as a role model, showing your student you support his/her education.
+- Serve as a role model, showing your child that you support his/her education.

-- Assure you are aware of your student's educational progress; thereby demonstrating how important progress is to you.
+- Assure you are aware of your child's educational progress; thereby demonstrating how important progress is to you.

-- Teach your student your input at the school is appreciated and you support its efforts.
+- Teach your child your input at the school is appreciated and you support its efforts.

 What does research tell us?

-Research shows how well students do in school depends a great deal upon how much their parents get involved in their education.
+Research shows student performance in school depends a great deal upon how much their parents are involved in their education.
 You can become more involved by: